+Traffic Management

+Responsible lecturer: Prof.dr.ir.
+E.C. van Berkum

+Course code: 201100006

+Period: 4

+ECTS: 7,5

-Traffic Management Responsible lecturer: Prof.dr.ir.
-E.C. van Berkum Course code: 201100006 Period: 4 ECTS: 7,5 Course description: This course is about traffic modelling and traffic management.
-Topics: concept of regional traffic monitoring, gualities of the transport system, traffic control and its properties, important measures as Ramp Metering, Motorway Traffic Management system and Traffic Information and Pricing measures and a framework on how to design a regional traffic management plan.
-This course further contains an assignment where students design, implement and evaluate a traffic management system in a simulated environment.
+ECTS: 7,5 Course description: This course is about traffic modelling and traffic management.
+Topics: concept of regional traffic monitoring, qualities of the transport system, traffic control and its properties, important measures as Ramp Metering, Motorway Traffic Management system and Traffic Information and Pricing measures and a framework on how to design a regional traffic management plan.
+This course further contains an assignment where students design, implement and evaluate a

+0